modernweb-dev/rocket/docs/pages/start/10-build-with-ai.rocket.md

 If this is not already a Rocket project:
 - If package.json is missing, create one with npm init -y.
 - Install Rocket with npm install @rocket/js when @rocket/js is missing.
+- If package.json has "type": "commonjs", Rocket needs ESM.
+Ask before changing it, then update it to "type": "module" or run npx rocket init --yes.
-- Run npx rocket init to create the Rocket starter shape.
+- Run npx rocket init to create the Rocket starter shape, or npx rocket init --yes after approved CommonJS conversion.
 - Read .agents/skills/rocket/SKILL.md if it exists after initialization and follow it.

 If this is already a Rocket project: